AUSTRALIA'S PREMIUM RED & WHITE WINE

 In 1991, Mark and Deborah Hamilton regained the trademark

-and tradename rights to Hamilton's Ewell Vineyards and set about rebuilding a wine company in the name and spirit of the original
+and tradename rights to Hamilton's Ewell Vineyards and set about rebuilding a wine

 family enterprise.